HomeArticlesGuideCricket & Baseball Stats Guide

 The Bowling Average Calculator computes this directly from runs conceded and wickets taken.

-ERA standardizes a pitcher's runs allowed to a per-9-inning basis, while excluding runs that scored due to fielding errors (unearned runs), to isolate the pitcher's own performance from their team's defensive mistakes:
+ERA standardizes a pitcher's runs allowed to a per-9-inning basis while excluding runs that scored off fielding errors, isolating the pitcher's own performance from the team's defensive mistakes:

 ERA = (Earned Runs Allowed ÷ Innings Pitched) × 9

-This standardization is what makes ERA comparable across pitchers with very different workloads — a starter throwing 180 innings across a season and a reliever throwing 60 innings can both be evaluated on the same per-9-inning scale.
+That standardization is what makes ERA comparable across pitchers with very different workloads.
+A starter throwing 180 innings across a season and a reliever throwing 60 innings can both get evaluated on the same per-9-inning scale.

 The ERA Calculator takes earned runs and innings pitched and returns the standardized ERA.